Az-21/visceral/vuepress/course/dip/unit4.md

 - An edge is a set of **connected pixels** which lie on the boundary of an object (boundary of two different).
 - Edge corresponds to the sharp discontinuities/change in `H/S/V` and therefore can be used in segmentation.
 - Edge can extracted by computing the derivative of an image
-  - Magnitude of derivative ⟶ contrast of edge
+  - Magnitude of derivative $\longrightarrow$ contrast of edge
-  - Direction of derivative ⟶ edge orientation (angle)
+  - Direction of derivative $\longrightarrow$ edge orientation (angle)

 #### Types of Edges

-- Step edge ⟶ abrupt change in `H/S/V`
+- Step edge $\longrightarrow$ abrupt change in `H/S/V`
-- Ramp edge ⟶ gradual change in `H/S/V`
+- Ramp edge $\longrightarrow$ gradual change in `H/S/V`
-- Spike edge ⟶ abrupt change in `H/S/V` and then back to original `H/S/V`
+- Spike edge $\longrightarrow$ abrupt change in `H/S/V` and then back to original `H/S/V`
-- Roof edge ⟶ gradual change in `H/S/V` and then gradually back to original `H/S/V`
+- Roof edge $\longrightarrow$ gradual change in `H/S/V` and then gradually back to original `H/S/V`

 #### Stages in Edge Detection

 1. Start
 2. Input image
-3. Filtering ⟶ some preprocessing to aid in edge detection (smoothening, reduce noise)
+3. Filtering $\longrightarrow$ some preprocessing to aid in edge detection (smoothening, reduce noise)
-4. Differentiation ⟶ first or second order derivative and direction if `atan(y / x)`
+4. Differentiation $\longrightarrow$ first or second order derivative and direction if `atan(y / x)`
-5. Localization ⟶ identify the edge location.
+5. Localization $\longrightarrow$ identify the edge location.
 Also involves edge thinning and edge linking.
 6. Display
 7. End

 #### Edge Detection Approaches

-- Derivative ⟶ spatial filters
+- Derivative $\longrightarrow$ spatial filters
-- Template matching ⟶ matches region which resemble template
+- Template matching $\longrightarrow$ matches region which resemble template
-- Gaussian derivatives ⟶ best for real time processing
+- Gaussian derivatives $\longrightarrow$ best for real time processing
-- Pattern fit ⟶ topographical surface generation
+- Pattern fit $\longrightarrow$ topographical surface generation

 ## Edge Detection Techniques